backstage/backstage/plugins/catalog-backend/api-report.md

   process(request: EntityProcessingRequest): Promise<EntityProcessingResult>;
 }

+// Warning: (ae-forgotten-export) The symbol "RefreshStateStore" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "DefaultRefreshStateStore" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DefaultRefreshStateStore implements RefreshStateStore {
+  constructor(db: Knex);
+  // (undocumented)
+  readonly db: Knex;
+  // Warning: (ae-forgotten-export) The symbol "RefreshStateItem" needs to be exported by the entry point index.d.ts
+  //
+  // (undocumented)
+  getRefreshState(): Promise<RefreshStateItem[]>;
+}

 // Warning: (ae-missing-release-tag) "DeferredEntity" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)